 B.F.
 Skinner (1904-1990) built his entire career on Watson's foundations.
 Skinner shared Watson's commitment to objective, observable behaviour.
 However, Skinner made one crucial addition: he focussed on the consequences of behaviour, not just the stimuli that preceded it.

-Skinner took Watson's behaviourism and made it more practical for education.
-Instead of asking, "What stimulus will cause this behaviour?"
+Skinner took Watson's behaviourism and made it more useful for education.
+Watson asked, "What stimulus will cause this behaviour?"
 Skinner asked, "What consequence makes this behaviour more or less likely to happen again?"
-This shift moved behaviourism from classical conditioning to reinforcement and punishment.
+This moved behaviourism from classical conditioning towards reinforcement and punishment.

 Behaviour Modification in Modern Classrooms

 Behaviourism faces challenges from cognitive and constructivist theories.
-Yet, some Watson (dates) principles still work in classrooms.
+Yet some behaviourist principles still work in classrooms.
 Use these principles to improve routines and respond to learner behaviour.
+Use it as a starting point for professional discussion: identify the learner's current need, record evidence from more than one lesson, and agree the next classroom adjustment with the SENCO or family.

 Flow diagram: Classical Conditioning Process in Little Albert Experiment